mgardener/OnlineClasses/README.md

 CISSQ - OnlineClasses
 =============

+Moodle/GoToMeeting Integration

-Locate the plugin manual here for more information about this plugin: http://cissq.com/online-classes-block
+More information about this plugin: http://cissq.com/online-classes-block

 ============================================